Sign In / Sign Out

 This requirement has two parts: At least three credit hours must be selected from courses designated MA and at least three credit hours must be selected from courses designated CS, and all students are expected to fulfill the MA requirement by the time they accumulate 30 hours of credit in residence at ASU.
 Any student who has more than 30 hours of resident ASU credit and has not fulfilled the MA requirement must enroll in an MA course or an appropriate prerequisite and continue to do so every semester until the mathematics requirement is met.
 College officers may grant waivers to the immediate and continual enrollment requirement only when there are scheduling conflicts detrimental to the student's academic progress.

 The study of the humanities and the disciplines of art and design deepen awareness of the complexities of the human condition and its diverse histories and cultures.
 Courses in the humanities are devoted to the productions of human thought and imagination, particularly in philosophical, historical, religious and artistic traditions.
-Courses with an emphasis in arts and design are devoted to the study of aesthetic experiences and the processes of artistic creation.
+Courses with an emphasis in arts and design comprise the study of aesthetic experiences and the processes of artistic creation.
 They may also feature a design emphasis in which material culture is studied as a product of human thought and imagination.

 The social-behavioral sciences provide scientific methods of inquiry and empirical knowledge about human behavior, within society and individually.
 The forms of study may be cultural, economic, geographic, historical, linguistic, political, psychological or social.
 The courses in this area address the challenge of understanding the diverse natures of individuals and cultural groups who live together in a world of diminishing economic, linguistic, military, political and social distance.

 The natural sciences help students appreciate the scope and limitations of science and its contributions to society.
 Natural science areas of study include anthropology, astronomy, biology, biochemistry, chemistry, experimental psychology, geology, microbiology, physical geography, physics and plant biology.
-Knowledge of the methods of scientific inquiry and mastery of basic scientific principles and concepts are stressed, specifically those that relate to matter and energy in living and nonliving systems.
-Firsthand exposure to scientific phenomena in the laboratory is important in developing and understanding the concepts, principles and vocabulary of science.
+Knowledge of the methods of scientific inquiry and mastery of basic scientific principles and concepts are stressed, specifically in those that relate to matter and energy in living and nonliving systems.
+Firsthand exposure to scientific phenomena in the laboratory is important for developing and understanding the concepts, principles and vocabulary of science.

 General Studies courses that satisfy the natural science requirement are given one of two classifications: quantitative (SQ) and general (SG).